zekaryas1/notes/🐍 Algo/Tips & Tricks/Division and modulo with 10.md

 ```

 #  Modulo 10
--   num % 10 return the last part of the number.
+-   Num % 10 return the last part of the number.
 ```python
 num = 123
 print(num & 10)